 What Are Cataracts?

-Signs of Cataracts in Dogs
+Symptoms of Cataracts in Dogs

 Causes of Cataracts

-- Genetics - The most common cause of cataracts in dogs is genetics.
+- Genetics: The most common cause of cataracts in dogs is genetics.
 These cataracts are referred to as inherited cataracts even though they may not show up until a dog is an adult.

-- Trauma - Severe damage to the lens of the eye can result in the formation of a cataract.
+- Trauma: Severe damage to the lens of the eye can result in the formation of a cataract.

-- Retinal disease - While not common, late stage retinal degeneration can cause cataracts in dogs.
+- Retinal disease: While not common, late-stage retinal degeneration can cause cataracts in dogs.

-- Age - With age comes age-related changes that can contribute to cataract formation.
+- Age: With age comes age-related changes that can contribute to cataract formation.

 Diagnosing Cataracts in Dogs

-Special lamps and lens may be used to visualize parts of your dog's eyes and rule out other eye changes and concerns like corneal ulcers or lenticular sclerosis.
-The location and cause of the cataract as well as how much of the lens is affected by the cataract will determine how much vision your dog may or may not have and whether surgery is recommended to remove it.
+Special lamps and lenses may be used to visualize parts of your dog's eyes and rule out other eye changes and concerns like corneal ulcers or lenticular sclerosis, which are not related to cataracts but also cause cloudiness in the eye.
+The stage and cause of the cataract, as well as how much of the lens is affected, will determine how much vision your dog may or may not have and whether surgery is recommended.

 How to Prevent Cataracts in Dogs

-At Risk Breeds for Developing Cataracts
+At-Risk Breeds for Developing Cataracts

 Davidson MG and Nelms SR. Diseases of the Canine Lens and Cataract Formation.
 In Gelatt KN (ed): Veterinary Ophthalmology 4th Pg 859-887.
 Blackwell Publishing, Ames IA.